Roblox/creator-docs/content/en-us/luau/strings.md

 --> Forest 42
 ```

-The returned values are unusual in that they are **numbers** rather thing strings:
+The returned values are unusual in that they are **numbers** rather than strings:

 ```lua
 local match = "This is an example"